EPA accuses Fiat Chrysler of using software to skirt emissions standards

 The EPA says that as a result of its actions, FCA could face “civil penalties and inductive relief.”
 A new testing process put in place by the EPA in September 2015, which was introduced following discovery of Volkswagen’s notorious EPA emissions standard violations, brought the modification to light, according to the EPA.
 That means we have to wonder how many more automakers might face similar blowback thanks to the more rigorous screening process.

-For its part, FCA US says it’s “disappointed” with the EPA’s choice to issue this notice, saying it’s been working behind-the-scenes with the EPA for “months” regarding requests to explain its in-vehicle emissions management tech.
+For its part, FCA US says it’s “disappointed” with the EPA’s choice to issue this notice, saying it’s been working behind the scenes with the EPA for “months” regarding requests to explain its in-vehicle emissions management tech.
 FCA’s full statement is included below:

 FCA US Response to EPA